tengkuhafidz/gatsby/docs/docs/schema-generation.md

 title: Schema Generation
 ---

 Once the nodes have been sourced and transformed, the next step is to generate the GraphQL Schema.
-Gatsby Schema is different from many regular GraphQL schemas is that it's combines plugin or user defined schema information with data inferred from node shapes itself.
+Gatsby Schema is different from many regular GraphQL schemas is that it combines plugin or user defined schema information with data inferred from node shapes itself.
 The latter is called _schema inferrence_.
-Users or plugin can explicity define whole or part of the schema using [schema customization API](/docs/schema-customization).
+Users or plugin can explicitly define whole or part of the schema using [schema customization API](/docs/schema-customization).
 Usually every node will get a GraphQL Type based on its `node.internal.type` field.
-When using Schema Customization, all types that implement `Node` inteface become GraphQL Node Types and thus get root level fields for accessing them.
+When using Schema Customization, all types that implement `Node` interface become GraphQL Node Types and thus get root level fields for accessing them.

 ## GraphQL Compose